pkmn/engine/docs/DESIGN.md

 By streamlining the existing code and updating it for a modern instruction set it is possible to both reduce complexity and increase performance.

-## Pokemon Showdown!
+## Pokémon Showdown!

-Like the original game code, Pokemon Showdown's codebase has grown organically and is concerned about a different set of constraints than those that the pkmn engine is focused on.
-Pokemon Showdown is a clean room implementation of a generic Pokemon battling engine focused on extensibility and ease of development.
-Pokemon Showdown makes several design tradeoffs which increase complexity and inhibit performance, but novice coders are able to create custom formats with ease (and in practice entirely new generations of Pokemon can be supported within a matter of hours):
+Like the original game code, Pokémon Showdown's codebase has grown organically and is concerned about a different set of constraints than those that the pkmn engine is focused on.
+Pokémon Showdown is a clean room implementation of a generic Pokémon battling engine focused on extensibility and ease of development.
+Pokémon Showdown makes several design tradeoffs which increase complexity and inhibit performance, but novice coders are able to create custom formats with ease (and in practice entirely new generations of Pokémon can be supported within a matter of hours):

-- Pokemon Showdown is structured such that the core code reflects the current generation of Pokemon games and past generations are implemented as a set of "mods" to data files and handlers.
+- Pokémon Showdown is structured such that the core code reflects the current generation of Pokémon games and past generations are implemented as a set of "mods" to data files and handlers.
 This generally means the most relevant code is easy to find and modify, though the core flow is substantially more complicated as it contains branches and hooks for all other generations (and